Drawing Dog Anatomy| Skeleton and Muscle Guide

 • The structure looks stable and straight

-(2) Skeletal orientation of the forelimb is "straight up and down".
+(2) Skeletal fit of the forelimb organized.

 1. Scapula: obliquely attached to the lateral surface of the thoracic cavity